How to Manage Expert Witness Travel Fees

 Updated on

-It doesn’t help that there are no set standards which dictate how to handle experts’ travel costs.
+It doesn’t help that there are no set standards that dictate how to handle experts’ travel costs.
 While some professional organizations have drafted relevant guidelines concerning ethical billing for experts, they are voluntary and nonbinding.
-It can be an uncomfortable topic, but compensation for airline tickets, gas, hotel costs and/or other related expenses must be addressed early.
+It can be an uncomfortable topic, but compensation for airline tickets, gas, hotel costs, and/or other related expenses must be addressed early.

 Set Travel Fee